fortitudo-tech/fortitudo.tech/docs/source/examples.rst

     Real Estate     17.7  17.0  19.7  22.8  25.0  25.0  25.0  25.0  -0.0
     Hedge Funds     14.0  22.6  25.0  25.0  25.0  25.0  25.0  25.0   0.0

+From the allocation results, we note that the portfolios suffer from the well-known issues of concentrated portfolios.
+There are several ways of addressing this issue in practice, e.g., take parameter uncertainty into account and introduce transaction costs or turnover constraints with an initially diversified portfolio.
+These topics are however beyond the scope of this example and package.

 Entropy Pooling
 ---------------

-Entropy pooling can be used when you want to calculate the posterior probabilities given some views.
-Let us illustrate with an example.
+This example replicates Table 4 and Table 7 in :cite:t:`SeqEntropyPooling`.
+You can `download the article using this link <https://ssrn.com/abstract_id=3936392>`_ and compare the results.

-We first load the necessary packages and P&L data.
-The dimensions of the data are stored in S and I, and we specify a prior probability vector :math:`p`.
+We first load the necessary packages and P&L data as well as create a prior probability vector :math:`p`:

 .. code-block:: python

     import numpy as np
+    import pandas as pd
     import fortitudo.tech as ft

     R = ft.load_pnl()